SSH Command Node

 | Field | Type | Default | Description |

-The node supports multiple steps executed sequentially within the same SSH connection:
+The node supports multiple steps executed sequentially in the same SSH connection.
+Use + Add step to include commands, file uploads, and downloads.

 | Field | Type | Description |